17 December 2008

 *Developing ways to support communities, projects or individuals in poor countries :

--sharing our experience on self-sustaining living
+-sharing our experience on sustainable living

 -sharing with others their projects&needs (visiting as well)